Surviving Colon Cancer

 The test revealed the presence of a tumor in his colon.
 A follow-up CT gave doctors the impression that it had spread.
 In July 2000, Walt underwent surgery to remove the tumor and the surrounding lymph nodes.
 Luckily they showed that the cancer had not metastasized.

-Walt underwent surgery in September and a sample of his tumor was sent immediately to Rational Therapeutics for functional chemosensitivity testing.
+Walt underwent surgery in September and a sample of his tumor was sent immediately to Rational Therapeutics for functional chemosensitivity testing in order to find the most effective colon cancer treatment options.
 This is what Walt would like others with cancer to know about his experience.

 “When I learned I had cancer, I did research.
 A good friend of mine told me about Rational Therapeutics and Dr. Robert Nagourney in Long Beach, California.
 Before I had surgery, I went to see Dr. Nagourney and decided that having my tumor tested to determine which chemotherapy would provide the most effective course of treatment was definitely the way to go.”